Vector991/VectorWebcamReleases/README.md

 # Vector Webcam Tether Releases

-Latest release builds of Vector Webcam Tether application (Windows 10 x64).
-For the iOS and Android Apps, install from Apple and Google App Stores.
+Latest release builds of Vector Webcam Tether application (Windows 10/11 x64).
+For the iOS app, install from Apple AppStore.

 Visit our website at https://www.vectorwebcam.com